Bernardo Peres da Silva

-Bernardo Peres da Silva (15 October 1775 – 18 November 1844), also known by the initialism BPS, was a Goan politician and former medical practitioner who served as a governor of Portuguese India from January to February 1835.
+Bernardo Peres da Silva (15 October 1775 – 18 November 1844), also known by the initialism BPS, was a Portuguese politician and former medical practitioner who served as a governor of Portuguese India from January to February 1835.
 He was the first and only native Goan to be appointed to this post during the 451 years of Portuguese colonial and provincial governance.
 He was also one of the first elected representatives in the Portuguese Parliament from its overseas Indian colonies.

 Early life

 Bernardo Peres da Silva was born in Neura Island in Goa to José Tomás de Vila Nova Peres and Mariana Veloso and was orphaned at a very young age.
-His uncle, Caetano Peres, was a priest at Rachol Seminary, and took him under his care.
+His uncle, Caetano Peres, was a Catholic Christian priest at Rachol Seminary, and took him under his care.
 He completed secondary education at Rachol.
 He graduated from Escola Médico-Cirúrgica de Goa (School of Medical Surgery of Goa), which was attached to the Royal Hospital at Panelim.
+Bernardo Peres da Silva was a Christian.